 Bleeding disorders like hemophilia may call for blood-component therapies, such as platelet transfusions or clotting factors.
 Diseases that involve clotting might require drugs that reduce the risk of clots forming.

 Some conditions require a bone marrow transplant to replace your marrow stem cells with healthy ones.
-Doctors at the Fred Hutch Bone Marrow Transplant Program at SCCA have performed more than 16,000 bone marrow transplants — more than any other institution in the world.
+Doctors at the Fred Hutch Bone Marrow Transplant Program have performed more than 16,000 bone marrow transplants — more than any other institution in the world.